 The Council comprises eighteen elected members – representing each of four electoral wards [Bridge (5), Castle (4), Central (1), and Priory(8)], and it employs fourteen staff (8 full-time).
 In May 2019, the ward divisions changed as a result of a review by the Local Government Boundary Commission.
 With the introduction of Lewes Central – which will initially have one representative – numbers of representatives for the other Wards changed but there remain 18 seats in total.
 Council meets approximately every five weeks and often creates working-parties for large projects or short tasks.
 These can co-opt additional members from the community.

 Planning applications are considered by a standing committee that meets every three weeks, and there are functional panels for internal matters: Personnel, and Internal Audit/Corporate Governance.
 A third; the financial Grants Panel, assesses grant applications from voluntary & community sector organizations, and agrees an annual total of over £50,000 in amounts ranging between £50 and £2,000.

 We own The Pells, where the open-air pool is operated for us each summer by a local community charity, and Lewes Priory (let to a tenant Trust).
 We own and operate the Town Hall and the All Saints Centre – run as venues for hire, and offering activities ranging from dance-classes; tai-chi; cinema, and a toy-library, to world-class sculpture exhibitions (Auguste Rodin, Anthony Caro, Henry Moore, David Nash); weddings; and musical and theatre events of all types.
 The Town Hall houses a number of significant artworks, and we hold a number of ‘gallery days’ through the year when these can be seen.
-We also own the Bridgeview (Malling) Community Centre, which is managed for us by the Malling Community Association.
+We also own the Bridgeview (Malling) Community Centre, situated within Malling Recreation Ground.
 We influence town planning and tourism, and provide various local amenities such as litter bins; bus-shelters and other street furniture, and public sculpture.
 We offer more than 200 allotment plots over our seven sites across the town, and own 44 hectares (approx 110 acres) of open downland at Landport Bottom.